masc-ucsc/livehd/README.md

 ## Passes

 Passes are transformations over an existing LGraph.
+In the future, there may be passes over LNAST, but for the moment, we just have LGraph passes.
 A pass will read an LGraph and make changes to it.
 Usually this is done for optimizations.
 When creating a new pass, use the binary from `pass/lgopt/`, examples of passes can be found in `pass/lgopt_dce` which deletes any node that is not used by outputs of the LGraph.

 # Coding and contributing